briancullinan2/multigame/README.md

   * finish seamless portals between worlds
   * turn maze generator into a proper dungeon generator now with working geometries included as models entiee rooms can be referenced by shape, calculated and aligned automatically
   * make a simpsons spin off but include and entire neighborhood of portals into even bigger spaces
-  * make a portal in this tree woolands area
+  * make a portal in this tree woodlands area
   * use camera based portals for a 4 person map but make it clever
   * add scene lights to portals
   * grab some alice and star wars content to test with multiworld portals particularly for teleports